PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 16:13:13
+Last updated: 2024-04-02 16:14:17
-Random Quote: Maxim for life: You get treated in life the way you teach people to treat you. - Wayne Dyer
+Random Quote: There is only one corner of the universe you can be certain of improving, and that's your own self. - Aldous Huxley